 Refunds, less the $100 non-refundable deposit, will be made for cancellations received by June 1.
 50% refunds will be made for cancellations received from June 2-10.
 There will be no refunds given for cancellations received after June 10.

 The Director for Summer Programs and Camp Director will evaluate all applications after the May 1 deadline and determine which campers will be accepted.
 Acceptance/non-acceptance notification will be provided to applicants via email.
 (Campers who apply after May 1 will receive notification within 2 weeks after we receive their application materials.)

-Once campers are accepted they will be provided a link to complete the required documents (parental permissions to attend as well as health records) for camp.
-These are required by June 1, 2019.
+Once campers are accepted they will be reminded by email from CampDocs to complete the required documents (parental permissions to attend as well as health records) for camp.
+These are required by June 1, 2020.
 Updated immunization information (including dates) is also required at that time.
 (If you do not have updated immunization information on hand, you may want to acquire this from your physician now to avoid processing delays.)

 Out-of-class supervision is provided by our team of Camp Counselors, who are specially trained to serve as positive role models, mentors and friends.
 In order to ensure everyone has a safe, healthy and enjoyable time on campus, summer campers are expected to abide by the University's summer programs rules & regulations.

 When not in classes, students have lots of fun participating in recreational activities.